growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - durability

 Creating a system that embodies the three core properties can be achieved in a number of ways, depending the paradigms you are employing in building it but they all share the same principles.
-Correctness is best accomplished by creating readable, independent and testable code.
+Correctness is best accomplished by creating readable, independent, atomic and therefore testable code.
-Extensibility is achieved by decoupling logically independent code.
+Extensibility is achieved by decoupling logically independent functionality.
 Maintainability is heavily  driven by the other two and mainly constrains how those should be implemented.